 Last updated October 2014.

-All visitors must have a passport vaild for at least one year and must also have an entry visa.
+Other nationals must have an entry permit or a visa.
 Sixty day visas can be obtained in advance.
 Renewing your visa is reported to be lengthy and complicated.

 At the PNG Embassy in Honiara and you can get a visa for PNG.
 It takes 5 working days to get.